itsMiaB/Udacity-Projects/README.md

 ## Coming Soon

-Things that are still in progres or need to be approved before uploading.
+Things that are still in progress or need to be approved before uploading.